Home equity calculator

 Capital growth

-Rising values in your suburb push every equity calculation higher without any effort on your part.
-Choosing a high-demand suburb with strong fundamentals maximises passive equity accumulation.
+Property value increases push your equity higher without any action on your part.
+Purchasing in a high-demand suburb with strong growth fundamentals maximises passive equity accumulation.

 03